michaelyatco/choredoor/ChoreDoorMaster.md

 Task: Each condition should have a different door holding the ChoreBot image.

-Since there are 3 conditions in this `if-else` statement, assign the `doorBotPath` variable to a different `openDoor` global variable so that `openDoor1` is assigned the `doorBotPath` variable under one condition, `openDoor2` is assigned the `doorBotPath` variable under another condition, and `openDoor3` is assigned the `doorBotPath` variable in the final condition.
+Since there are 3 conditions in this `if/else` statement, assign the `doorBotPath` variable to a different `openDoor` global variable so that `openDoor1` is assigned the `doorBotPath` variable under one condition, `openDoor2` is assigned the `doorBotPath` variable under another condition, and `openDoor3` is assigned the `doorBotPath` variable in the final condition.

 Hint:
 ```js